-I have almost completed my 200 hour training with Yoga London, with the brilliant Francesca Sanlorenzo as my course leader and many other amazing teachers, each with their own approach, each with their own passion – a great way to learn, focused on finding the teacher we are individually, growing in our own learning while also acknowledging the differences in every student.
-Anatomy and theory exams are passed, I have practical to do, insurance etc are all sorted – so I’m good to go.
+Just before lockdown began I completed my 200 hour training with Yoga London, with the brilliant Francesca Sanlorenzo as my course leader and many other amazing teachers, each with their own approach, each with their own passion – a great way to learn, focused on finding the teacher we are individually, growing in our own learning while also acknowledging the differences in every student.
 As part of the training (and also in real life) I have taught small groups, whole classes and one-to-one.

 There’s lots more training I want to do, I’ve done a weekend on yoga-and-depression with the fantastic Jess Leitch and plan on joining her yoga-and-anxiety and yoga-and-PTSD courses.
 I will begin Francesca’s yoga philosophy module soon.
 This is just the start.

-I’m still writing, I’m still co-directing Fun Palaces, I’ve started my Existential Psychotherapy practical training and doctorate (therapy-with-optional-yoga coming up in about four years …) but I also want to start to share these new yoga skills, so …
+I’m still writing, I’m still co-directing Fun Palaces, I’ve started my Existential Psychotherapy practical training and doctorate (therapy-with-optional-yoga coming up in a couple of years …) but I also want to start to share these new yoga skills, so …

 The kind of yoga I want to offer